santipabWannakiri/spring-boot-container-cicd/README.md

 This POC's going to setup everything based on Docker Compose, making it easy to start up all the components and integrate all of them to collaborate with each other.

+The components that will start up with Docker Compose are the following:
+1.

 [Creating webhooks](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks)